Jeter Mountain Farm: U-Pick Fruit & Flowers, Creamery, Wagon Rides, and a Huge Indoor Play Area

 Some of the seasonal berries like the blueberries and blackberries, are within walking distance to the cider barn and are sold by pint or pound.
 You can pick your own apples or fill smaller bags right at the barn of different varieties of apples.
 The orchard grows 25 varieties and you can see what’s available here.

 Since the farm is more than 400 acres and has so many apple trees, you have to take a wagon ride to get to the apple orchard itself and other areas to pick sunflowers and berries.
 You can only u-pick from the orchard once you’ve paid for your basket/bag.
-You pay for this at the courtyard and then you and your family jump on the wagon.
-Your u-pick basket/bag cost includes a wagon ride for up to four people.
-Our big u-pick peach basket (a peck) was $29 and apple picking prices are the same.
-They don’t offer any other sizes so a peck it is.
-Additional people are $3/each to ride the wagon.
+You pay for this at the new Apple Depot near the bathrooms and then you and your family jump on the wagon.

-This was my first time taking the wagon ride and it was fantastic because I got to see the sweeping views of the orchard, the new plantings of apple trees, and the maze that will be coming in 2023.
+This was my first time taking the wagon ride and it was fantastic because I got to see the sweeping views of the orchard and the new plantings of apple trees..
 The orchard is perfectly manicured and mowed, with trees all spaced the same distance.
 It’s very organized, which is kind of an odd way to describe an orchard but that’s how it looks.
 The wagon was super clean and covered so if you’re allergic to hay, no worries since it’s not in the wagon.

 Kids Play Area & Field Trips